North Dakota State Fair kicks off this weekend in Minot

 People are also reading…

-The Bull Riding Challenge and Ranch Bronc Riding will be held July 25-26 in the North Dakota State Fair Center, and the Ranch Rodeo will be held July 27-28.
+The Bull Riding Challenge and Ranch Bronc Riding will be held Monday and Tuesday in the North Dakota State Fair Center, and the Ranch Rodeo will be held July Wednesday and Thursday.

 In addition to the concerts and rodeo action, fair attractions include livestock shows, food stands and carnival rides.
 For more information, go to ndstatefair.com.